pdxjohnny/pdxjohnny.github.io/content/posts/dev-environment.md

   - login tasks (`~./bashrc` run something with `&` to background)

-    - Check if everything in homedir is either tracked in git or explictly ignored
+    - Check if everything in homedir is either tracked in git or explicitly ignored

-      - notify-send or equivilent, easy bash pipe allowed triage
+      - notify-send or equivalent, easy bash pipe allowed triage